numan/yearn-gnosis-safe/README.md

 1. Create infrastructure for secrets and add secrets
 2. Build production bundle of the Gnosis Safe UI
-3. Create the rest of Gnosis Safe infrastructure (Client Gateway, Transaction Service, UI, Configuration Service)
+3. Create the rest of the Gnosis Safe infrastructure (Client Gateway, Transaction Service, UI, Configuration Service)
 4. Bootstrap transaction data for existing safes

 ### Prerequisites